Print Friendly

 Introduction

 K’iche’ numbers beyond three have been mostly replaced by Spanish numbers.
+Most people count to three in K’iche’ but for higher numbers they count in Spanish.
 Numbers up through 20 are generally understood but rarely used.
-The K’iche’ numerical system is vigesimal, based twenty.
+The K’iche’ numerical system is vigesimal, base-20.

 TZIJONIKText

-One of the ways in which numbers in K’iche’ are predominantly used is in the calendar, as well as in traditional Mayan ceremonies.
+One of the ways in which numbers in K’iche’ are predominantly used is in the sacred calendar (cholq’ij), as well as in traditional Mayan ceremonies.
 Here we can see an example of the counting that takes place during one of these ceremonies:

 K’AK’A TAQ TZIJVocabulary